Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive and comparative reviews.
 Thank you, Steve.
 Learn more.

-The first step up toward a better ride on a new bike is to replace your stock wheels, those that came with your bike, with an upgrade gravel wheelset.
-Unless you bought a gravel bike that came with carbon wheels, an upgrade set is the most economical way to get a better ride after first getting a better set of tires.
+The first step toward a better ride on a new bike is replacing your stock wheels, those that came with your bike, with an upgraded gravel wheelset.
+Unless you bought a gravel bike that came with a solid set of carbon wheels, an upgrade is the most economical way to get a better ride after first getting a better set of tires.
+(Sadly, even tires that come stock on most new gravel bikes aren’t the best.)

 Why?
 A good set of upgrade gravel wheels will have a wider internal rim width, likely somewhere between 2 to 6mm wider than the wheels that came with your bike, some of which aren’t wide enough to meet my definition of a gravel bike wheelset.
 These upgrade gravel bike wheels will give you a more comfortable ride as you’ll be able to lower the tire pressure with wider rims.
 They will also better support your tires, providing you with improved handling.